stfwi/chippro-gadget-buildroot-uc-specialized/readme.md

   - [ ] `chippro` tool:

-        - [ ] Enable/disable/set GPIO channel not done yet.
-Mainly useful for
-              testing and boot time initialisation of ports and their initial values.

         - [ ] ADC - need also to check if the microphone inputs can be used as simple low-sample-rate ADCs.

   - [ ] Make buildroot packages out of the tool, so that they can be included into the normal gadget-os on demand / if interesting.

-  - [ ] Civetweb: Check ipv6 listening.

   - [ ] /dev: The bloody legacy spam ptyxy/ttyxy are still there, some dependency conditions re-enable automatically when building (I disabled this with